stolostron/governance-policy-framework/README.md

 Open Cluster Management - Governance Policy Framework

-The policy framework provides governance capability to gain visibility and drive remediation for various security and configuration aspects to help meet such enterprise standards.
+The policy framework provides governance capability to gain visibility, and drive remediation for various security and configuration aspects to help meet such enterprise standards.

 ## What it does